tomlowndes/tomlowndes.github.io/_posts/2024-05-20-The-death-of-caps-lock.md

 comments: false
 ---

-# The Death Of The Useless Caps Lock

 In my opinion Caps lock is useless and is hardly used in my day to day life as a designer.
 What I do use, is shortcuts.
 Shortcuts in specific programs like Davinci resolve, InDesign and Illustrator.

 To enhance my love of shortcuts I use and Elgarto [Stream Deck](https://www.elgato.com/us/en/s/welcome-to-stream-deck) to launch programs and to access quick shortcuts and automations I use frequently.